Table of Contents

 Payment processing on shipping.
 Many sellers price their retail shipping to break even but forget that payment processors charge a percentage of the total transaction, including the shipping amount the customer pays.
 You're paying processing fees on dollars that don't become profit.

 Shopify app fees.
 Additional apps (email, reviews, upsells, analytics) each carry their own monthly fee.
-Your true Shopify cost is higher than the base plan price once you stack apps.
+According to qualimero.com, hidden costs from apps, themes, domain, and compliance tools can add $50 to $200 monthly on top of your base plan.
+Your true Shopify cost is meaningfully higher than the base plan price once you stack apps.

 Free vs. Premium: When to Upgrade

 For sellers doing consistent volume, Printify Premium offers a major perk: up to 20% off the base product cost.
-The Premium plan carries a subscription fee (from $39/month billed monthly, or from $24.99/month billed yearly).
-With Premium, even a small improvement in product margins can quickly pay off.
+As of February 17, 2026, the Premium plan costs $39/month on monthly billing or $24.99/month billed annually (per ecommerce-platforms.com and mydesigns.io).

 The math is straightforward.
 If your average production cost per order is $12 and you get 20% off, you save $2.40 per order.
 At $39/month, you need roughly 17 orders per month for Premium to pay for itself — and every order above that is pure savings.